Gurobi/gurobi-modelanalyzer/docs/source/advanced_usage_illcond.rst

 The angle_explain() method
 ---------------------------

-The <LINK> angle_explain method looks for near parallel pairs of basis matrix rows or columns.
+The :ref:`angle_explain <APIangle_explainLabel>` method looks for near parallel pairs of basis matrix rows or columns.
 It does not solve a subproblem.
 The explanations it finds, if any exist, are always easy to interpret.
 But for many ill conditioned basis matrices no near parallel pairs exist, and the routine provides no